Tropical Storm Gamma (2005): Impact and aftermath

-In Belize, Gamma contributed to the crash of a private plane, operating from an exclusive jungle resort.
-All three people aboard were killed as it passed through Gamma's outer bands.
-Five fishermen from Sarteneja were lost at sea during the storm when a large wave capsized their eight-man boat.
+In Belize, Gamma contributed to the crash of a Britten-Norman BN-2 Islander, operating for the Blancaneaux Lodge.
+All three people aboard were killed after it flew into a wooded hillside in reduced visibility caused by Gamma's outer bands.
+Five fishermen from Sarteneja were lost at sea during the storm when a large wave capsized their boat.

-The only country suffering lasting damage from the storm was Honduras.
+The only country suffering lasting impacts from the storm was Honduras.
 After the storm turned out to sea and Gamma's rains desisted, Honduran helicopters began rescuing those stranded by flood waters.
 The United Nations' World Food Programme spent $460,000 (2005 USD) airlifting 645 tonnes of food, enough for 195,000 five-person families, to northern Honduras.
 The Red Cross also provided food aid, hygiene kits, blankets and other humanitarian aid to families that had sustained damage to their property or were displaced into shelters.
 Both of these organizations already had active distribution networks in the country as they were responding to hurricanes Stan, Wilma, and Beta, all of which caused fatalities in Honduras that year.

 The government of Andalucía, in Spain, donated 40 million lempiras to aid in disaster efforts, and the United States employed helicopters from a nearby military base to assist Honduran ones in the distribution of food aid.
 Relative to the hurricanes of previous weeks, the humanitarian needs following Gamma were minimal, and were simply blended into the ongoing efforts.